 Introduction

-this post I’ll walk through each stages of compiling and executing
+post I’ll walk through each stages of compiling and executing the

 :